Boaz-Rensenbrink/scrum/README.md

 Please take a moment to view my enclosed resume.

-I would like to have the opportunity to talk to you about my candidacy for the role of Scrum Master/Project Manager/Team Leader or have a coffee with you.
+I would like to have the opportunity to talk to you about my candidacy for the role of Scrum Master or have coffee with you.

 I look forward to your response and thank you for your consideration.